 This example assumes a capacitive load of 10 pF and no resistive load.
-The designer should note that if output swing, V{CC} supply voltage, input bandwidth, or load capacitance is increased, then the AC component of the total power dissipation will also increase.
+The designer should note that if the $V{CC}$ supply voltage, output swing, input bandwidth, or load capacitance is increased, then the power dissipation will also increase.